-- Foreign nationals arriving in Latvia are required to complete an online questionnaire at covidpass.lv, rather than a paper version.
-On completion, travellers will receive a QR code which must be shown to border guards on arrival. - Direct passenger flights are banned to and from countries with a rate of infection that exceeds twice the average for the EU/EEA/UK. - Effective 14-21 December, flights are suspended between Latvia and Andorra, Croatia, Lithuania, Luxembourg, San Marino, Slovenia and all third countries except Australia, Japan, New Zealand, Rwanda, Singapore, South Korea, Thailand and Uruguay. - Effective 7-13 December, flights are suspended between Latvia and Andorra, Croatia, Lithuania, Luxembourg, San Marino and all third countries except Australia, Japan, New Zealand, Rwanda, Singapore, South Korea, Thailand and Uruguay. - Entry is permitted for foreign nationals resident in EU and EEA countries (including the UK and the microstates) and Switzerland, as well as Australia, Japan, New Zealand, Rwanda, Singapore, South Korea, Thailand and Uruguay. - Arrivals from these countries are not subject to 10-day self-isolation, unless they have in the previous 14 days been in a country with a 14-day cumulative incidence that exceeds the case rate in Latvia. - Effective 12 December: - Arrivals who have, in the previous 14 days, been in Andorra, Austria, Belgium, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, the Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, the United Kingdom, Uruguay or any other non-EU/EEA country, are subject to self-isolation. - Arrivals who have, in the previous 14 days, been only in Australia, Japan, New Zealand, Rwanda, Singapore, South Korea, Thailand, Uruguay and Vatican are not subject to self-isolation. - Land borders with Russia and Belarus are closed to public and private transport.
+- Effective 15 January 2021, all travellers to Latvia are required to present a negative result of a COVID-19 test issued no more than 72 hours prior to entry. - Exceptions exist for children under the age of 11, persons who can prove they are vaccinated against COVID-19, transport staff, transit passengers who do not leave the airport transit zone, diplomats and cross-border workers. - Foreign nationals arriving in Latvia are required to complete an online questionnaire at covidpass.lv, rather than a paper version.
+On completion, travellers will receive a QR code which must be shown to border guards on arrival. - Direct passenger flights are banned to and from countries with a rate of infection that exceeds twice the average for the EU/EEA. - Effective 11 January 2021, flights are suspended between Latvia and Croatia, Czech Republic, Liechtenstein, Lithuania, Netherlands, San Marino, Slovenia and all third countries (including the United Kingdom) except Australia, Japan, New Zealand, Rwanda, Singapore, South Korea, Thailand and Uruguay. - Entry is permitted for foreign nationals resident in EU and EEA countries (including the microstates) and Switzerland, as well as Australia, Japan, New Zealand, Rwanda, Singapore, South Korea and Thailand. - Arrivals from these countries are not subject to 10-day self-isolation, unless they have in the previous 14 days been in a country with a 14-day cumulative incidence that exceeds the case rate in Latvia. - Effective 9 January 2021: - Arrivals who have, in the previous 14 days, been in Andorra, Austria, Belgium, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, the Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, the United Kingdom or any other non-EU/EEA country, are subject to self-isolation. - Arrivals who have, in the previous 14 days, been only in Australia, Iceland, Japan, New Zealand, Rwanda, Singapore, South Korea, Thailand and Vatican are not subject to self-isolation. - Land borders with Russia and Belarus are closed to public and private transport.
 International air traffic is suspended (apart from certain repatriation flights). - Medical staff, social care, and social rehabilitation staff; educational staff; and kindergarten staff who are in close daily contact with their respective patients, clients, or children will only be allowed to observe the shorter, 10-day self-isolation period after leaving a so-called red country if they test negative for Covid-19 on the eighth day after their return. - Some Latvia visa application centres have reopened.